 Nobility has a product line of approximately 100 active models.
 Although market demand can fluctuate on a fairly short-term basis, the manufacturing process is such that Nobility can alter its product mix relatively quickly in response to changes in the market.
-During fiscal years 2018 and 2017, Nobility continued to experience increased consumer demand for affordable manufactured homes in Florida.
+During fiscal years 2019 and 2018, Nobility continued to experience increased consumer demand for affordable manufactured homes in Florida.
 Our three, four and five bedroom manufactured homes are favored by families, compared with the one, two and three-bedroom homes that typically appeal to the retirement buyers who reside in the manufactured housing communities.

-In an effort to make manufactured homes more competitive with site-built housing, financing packages are available to provide (1) 30year financing, (2) an interest rate reduction program, (3) combination land/manufactured home loans, and (4) a 5% down payment program for qualified buyers.
+In an effort to make manufactured homes more competitive with site-built housing, financing packages are available to provide (1) 30-year financing, (2) an interest rate reduction program, (3) combination land/manufactured home loans, and (4) a 5% down payment program for qualified buyers.

 In the third quarter of fiscal year 2009, Majestic 21, a joint venture that the Company owns 50% of, secured \$5,000,000 in financing from a commercial bank to support loan originations.
-The Company guarantees 50% of this financing.
-As of November 3, 2018, the outstanding principal balance of the note was \$157,823 and the amount of collateral held by our joint venture partner for the Majestic 21 note payable was \$1,150,477.
+The Company guaranteed 50% of this financing.
+The outstanding principal balance of \$94,694 on the note was repaid on February 1, 2019, at which time the Company was relieved of its guarantee obligation.